aboudou/movingraspi/MovingRaspi/README.md

   root user.
 When you want / need to stop it, just execute `./Server/movingraspi.sh  stop` as root user.

-How to use MovingRaspiRemote(Plus) (iPhone)
+How to use MovingRaspiRemote (iPhone)
 -------------------------------------

 Just open XCode project then build and install MovingRaspiRemote on your iDevice.
-If ypu don't have an Apple iOS Developper account, you may use MovingRaspiRemote within iOS Simulator.
+If you don't have an Apple iOS Developper account, you may use MovingRaspiRemote within iOS Simulator.

 When application is started, enter hostname (or IP adress) of your Raspberry Pi, and the server port (default value is 8000, unless changed into “config.py” file).
 Then tap "Connect" button.